cncf/devstats-helm-graphql/README.md

-# devstats-helm-example
+# devstats-helm-graphql

-DevStats Deployment on Kubernetes using Helm.
-This is an example deployment of few CNCF projects.
+GraphQL Foundation DevStats Deployment on Kubernetes using Helm.

-Helm chart in `devstats-helm-example`.
+Helm chart in `devstats-helm-graphql`.

 # EKS cluster

 If you want to use EKS cluster, there are some shell scripts in `scripts` directory that can be useful:

-- `cncfekscluster.sh` - can be used to create EKS cluster, it uses [eksctl](https://eksctl.io).
+- `eks_cluster.sh` - can be used to create EKS cluster, it uses [eksctl](https://eksctl.io).
-- `cncfkubectl.sh` - once cluster is up and running you can use it as `kubectl` - it is configured to use cluster created by `cncfekscluster.sh`.
+- `gqlkubectl.sh` - once cluster is up and running you can use it as `kubectl` - it is configured to use cluster created by `eks_cluster.sh`.
-- `cncfec2desc.sh` - you can use it to list `EC2` instances created by `cncfekscluster.sh`.
+- `ec2_desc.sh` - you can use it to list `EC2` instances created by `cncfekscluster.sh`.

 Before using any of those script you need to define `cncf` AWS profile by modifying files in `~/.aws/` directory: